Ankara Turkey Travel Guide

 Prepare for potential health concerns and understand local safety measures.

-No specific vaccinations are required for entry into Turkey for the majority of visitors.
+No specific vaccinations are required for entry into Turkey for most people traveling.

-Verify that all your routine immunizations are up-to-date.
-This includes MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, and your annual Influenza immunization.
+Ensure all your routine immunizations are up-to-date.
+This includes MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, and your annual Flu shot.

-For all travelers, especially if you plan to eat outside large hotels or established restaurants.
+For all travelers, especially if you plan to have a meal outside major hotels or established restaurants.

-Hepatitis B: For long-term stays or for those who might have direct contact with blood or body fluids.
+A SERIOUS liver disease: For long-extended visits or for those who might have direct contact with blood or body fluids.

 Typhoid: For travelers visiting smaller municipalities or rural areas, or for those who are adventurous eaters and might consume food from less regulated sources.